 We are offering shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-We expect the public offering price to be between \$13.00 and \$15.00 per share.
-We intend to apply to have our common stock listed on the NASDAQ Global Select Market under the symbol "LOCO."
+Our initial public offering price is \$15.00 per share.
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "LOCO."

 Investing in our common stock involves a high degree of risk.
-Please read the "Risk Factors" section beginning on page 14 of this prospectus.
+Please read the "Risk Factors" section beginning on page 15 of this prospectus.